Understanding Vision, Improving Life™

 The term vision testing conjures up the image of struggling through a series of eye tests, and trying to remember is “number one or two better”.
 What if you didn’t have to be “tested”, but get information about your eye health?
 What if you could improve aspects of your eye performance or know when the best time to take a break from your mobile device or laptop?
 If you are a parent, I am sure you are wondering what all this technology is doing to your child’s eyes.

 Along with eye tracking, there are other biometrics used to measure eye function.
 At Vizzario, we are creating technology to allow your apps and games to be visually intelligent, to allow you to know how your vision is doing, based on the visual demands of your life.
 The goal of Vision Intelligent technology is to rediscover and redefine vision, allowing you to interact with your vision in a whole new way.

 Meet the team

 Dr. Khaderi is an ophthalmologist by training, subspecialized in Neuro-Ophthalmology and Orbital surgery.
-He is an expert in the eye-brain connection.
-Dr. Khaderi was the Director of Neuro-Ophthalmology and Founder/Director of the Sports Vision Lab at UC Davis.
+He is an adjunct Associate Professor of Ophthalmology at University of Utah's Moran Eye Center, Associate Director of Health Technology Innovation at the Center for Information Technology Research in the Interest of Society (CITRIS), the former Director of Neuro-Ophthalmology at the UC Davis Eye Center and founder of the university's Sports Vision Lab.
 He holds four U.S. Patents related to Vizzario technology.

 Jacob leads the front-end web development at Vizzario.
 He’s also the resident mobile developer, for both the Android and iOS platforms.
 He's a Computer Science Major from UC Davis.